Meson dynamics from locally exciting a particle-conserving $Z_2$ lattice gauge theory: Effect of confinement field on meson dynamics

 At time $t=0$, the average center-of-mass coordinate is at $(L+1)/2$ with $c_s=0$.
-As the mesons propagate in both directions, the center-of-mass coordinate's distribution widens around the initial state average.
+As the excitation propagates in both directions, the center-of-mass coordinate's distribution widens around the initial state average.
 The width is characterized by $c_s$ and is expected to increase as a function of time.
-Its slope gives the speed of propagation of excitations.
+Its slope gives the speed of propagation.

-In Fig.~\ref{fig:dynamics}(a),(b), we show $r_{\text{avg}}$ and $c_s$ respectively as a function of time for a typical case when $h=1.1J$.
-After some transient behavior, $r_{\text{avg}}$ settles and oscillates around a steady value of $r'_{\text{avg}} = 1.46$.
-This suggests that the propagating excitations are a superposition of different meson sizes.
+In Fig.~\ref{fig:dynamics}, we show $r_{\text{avg}}$ and $c_s$ as a function of time for two values of $h/J$, $h=1.1J$ (Fig.~\ref{fig:dynamics}(a,b)) and $h/J =0.3$ Fig.~\ref{fig:dynamics}(c,d).
+After some transient behavior, $r_{\text{avg}}$ settles and oscillates around a steady value of $r'_{\text{avg}} = 1.46$ and $r'_{\text{avg}} = 3.28$ for $h=1.1J$ and $h=0.3J$ respectively.
+This suggests that the propagating excitation is a superposition of different meson sizes.
 We also see that $r_{\text{avg}}$ oscillates in time, suggesting meson size oscillations.
+The oscillation amplitude is expected to asymptote to a constant value in the infinite time limit.
+A slight decay of this amplitude even at longer times in our plots is a consequence of our finite time simulations.
+The finite system size in our simulation restricts us from going to longer times as the particles start hitting the boundary.

-The width of center-of-mass distribution $c_s$ steadily increases from $c_s=0$ as the mesons propagate outwards from the center.
-This is expected since the confined mesons can freely delocalize.
-The average size of propagating mesons and frequency of size oscillations are strongly dependent on the confining field, $h/J$.
+The width of center-of-mass distribution $c_s$ steadily increases from $c_s=0$ as the excitation propagates outwards from the center.
+This is expected since confined mesons can freely delocalize.
+This delocalization is faster for $h=0.3J$ compared to $h=1.1J$.
+The average size of the propagating meson and frequency of size oscillations are strongly dependent on the confining field, $h/J$.